galasa-dev/projectmanagement/releasePipeline/README.md

 ### 7. Tag Release and Deploy CLI

+1. Amend `50-tag-galasa.yaml` - Update the tag name,  must be prefixed with lowercase v.
 1. `kubectl -n galasa-branch-release create -f 50-tag-galasa.yaml` - Tag the release on ALL repos.
 1. `52-deploy-cli-release.md` - **Only if CLI being released** - Follow instructions to deploy the CLI to the repo release.